What Does A Dragon Tattoo Symbolize?

-They play a large role in Korean ancient stories and a huge part of their culture.
+They play a large role in Korean ancient stories and are a huge part of their culture.

-One figure of these stories, called the Dragon King, welcomed strangers and all who came to him and was generous in that way to a fault.
+One figure in these stories, called the Dragon King, welcomed strangers and all who came to him and was generous in that way to a fault.

 Therefore, a Korean dragon tattoo means that you are welcoming and kind to others.